She started to read and write when she was less than four years old. At the age of five, she decided to become a writer and wrote her first story.

 I believe it comes from within.”

-Laukoni is a writer who finds the words; these words are here, a means, not an end.
+Laukoni is a writer who finds the words; these words are here a means, not an end.

 They are a means to convey what the author has to say, her expressive distinctiveness in her writings.
 Each of the story constitutes a separate individuality, while revealing the psychological unity and uniqueness of her own person as a creator; the fragment of spiritual biography, bearing the beauty of style and her creative personality.

 She takes you on a journey to experience the diversity in unity.
 While reading, you experience the message, the deeper meaning, the untold and unrevealed.
 It’s like you are here, living the stories and feeling the emotions.
-You smell the aromas, you taste the flavours, you hear the voices, and you see all the colours and shapes with your own eyes.
+You smell the aromas, you taste the flavours, you hear the voices, you see all the colours and shapes with your own eyes.

 E.C.
 Laukoni was born and raised in Poland.
-Since her teenage years she has been fascinated by different cultures and languages, and was keen on discovering them through her own experience, be it reading books, meeting people, or travelling.
-She fell in love with Great Britain, Spain, Japan, and Germany- their people and cultures.
-Britain felt like home from the first time she visited, and she felt connected to the people, the culture, and the land.
-‘It felt home, while being away from home,’ she remembers, ‘I might have lived there in my previous life’ Laukoni adds, smiling.
+Since her teenage years she has been fascinated by various cultures and languages, and was keen on discovering them through her own experience, be it reading books, meeting people or travelling.
+She fell in love with Great Britain, Spain, Japan and Germany – their people and cultures.
+Britain felt like home from the first time she visited and she felt connected to the people, the culture and the land.
+‘It felt home, while being away from home,’ she remembers.
+‘It seems like I could have lived there in my previous life’ Laukoni adds, smiling.
 Then, in 2014, she moved to France, where she lives to this day.

 ‘It came rather as a surprise, I would never choose France to live in, to be honest.
 I was about to move to London, when my partner at the time convinced me to move in with him.
-I can’t say I was happy with that decision at the start, however, today, when I look at it from the perspective of ten years of living in France, I believe it was France that chose me.’
+I can’t say I was happy with that decision at the start, however, today, when I look at it from the perspective of over a decade of living in France, I believe it was France that chose me.’

-Laukoni’s mother recollects her daughter’s early childhood as full of writing: “She started to read and write when she was less than four years old.
+Laukoni’s mother recollects her daughter’s early childhood as full of writing: ‘She started to read and write when she was less than four years old.
 At the age of five, she decided to become a writer and wrote her first story.
-Then, aged about five, she used mostly rhymes when talking to others,” her mother recalls.
-“She would create poems and tell stories while queueing with me to buy food and other commodities, it was the time when we’d use ration stamps in Poland.
-Often, she would have a small audience listening to her stories and clapping.
-Her early school years were all about creating poetry and then, when she turned eleven or twelve, she founded her own school theatre and for about a couple of years was writing plays, directing and performing on stage in front of other pupils, teachers and parents.
-After that, sometime around her high school years, her writing became longer and more complex.”
+Then, aged about five, she used mostly rhymes when talking to others,’ her mother recalls.
+‘She would create poems and tell stories while queueing with me to buy food and other commodities.
+It was the time when we’d use ration stamps in Poland.
+Often, she would have a small audience listening to her stories and clapping.’
+Laukoni’s mother’s face lights up with unspoken pride.
+‘Her early school years were all about creating poetry and then, when she turned eleven or twelve, she founded her own school theatre and for about a couple of years was writing plays, directing and performing on stage in front of other pupils, teachers and parents.
+After that, sometime around her high school years, her writing grew more intense, taking on a darker tone and greater complexity.’
 Laukoni’s mother remembers.